 Nurture — these emails take your readers on a storytelling journey – you can talk about your history, tell compelling stories about certain songs or recont something meaningful that has happened in your career as an artist that defines who you are

-Monetization —Cheryl calls these the Rise series in LAB 4.
+Monetization —Cheryl calls these the Rise series.
 This is a series that is designed to sell an individual product that you have created or a series that will get your fans to subscribe to your Patreon or donate to your crowdfunding campaign.
 I give away a whole bonus pack of Monetization emails when you purchase my book CROWDSTART.

 Step Two – Learn MailChimp or Constant Contact

 Take the time to learn how to use your email list manager.
 MailChimp has a great guide – look for subscriber engagement segments.
 Constant Contact also will take you on a deep dive on how to set yourself up right.

 Step Three – Building Your Massive Email List!